 Hereward the Wake and King Sweyn Estridsson of Denmark took the Isle of Ely.
 Hereward made the Isle the base for his rebellion against the Normans.

 Hereward raided Peterborough Abbey as an act of defiance against the Normans.
 He stated that he would take the Abbey’s treasures into safekeeping away from the Normans.
 Some sources state that his uncle was the Abbot of the abbey and Hereward persuaded his uncle to knight him.

 Edgar Aetheling’s sister Margaret married King Malcolm of Scotland.

 King Sweyn of Denmark made peace with William and withdrew his support from Hereward.

 Earl Edwin of Mercia launched a revolt against the Normans but was betrayed by his own men and killed.

-William constructed a causeway between mainland England and the Isle of Ely in order to defeat Hereward and Earl Morcar.
+King William I constructed a causeway between mainland England and the Isle of Ely in order to defeat Hereward and Earl Morcar.
 Although the causeway sank beneath the weight of the Norman soldiers William was able to defeat the rebels after the monks of Ely, tired of battle, showed William the secret path into Ely.
 In the final battle Morcar was captured and imprisoned but Hereward managed to escape.

 Hereward and those who had escaped with him attempted to mount a new rebellion against William but were unsuccessful.
 Some sources state that Hereward made peace with William but this seems unlikely given his strength of feeling against the Normans.
 Rather it is more likely that he was exiled again and disappeared from all records.